Slothkrew/slothkrew.com/_posts/2015-03-03-boston-key-party-2015-school-bus-writeups.md

 Flag: `OFPFC_ADD`

 # Health Street

 The Healt Street challenge description mentioned "During my time at KGB [...]" which is the first lead - KGB is a compression tool known for good compression rates.

 After running the `file` command agains the downloaded file it told us the downloaded file was an ext4 filesystem.

-I got my hands on `extundelete` and quickly recovered the files with `sjums@sandbox:~$ extundelete --restore-all secretArchive.6303dd5dbddb15ca16777215c4307d02167772151f77f4`.
+I got my hands on `extundelete` and quickly recovered the files with `extundelete --restore-all secretArchive.6303dd5dbddb15ca16777215c4307d02167772151f77f4`.
 It contained a lot of text files, which were a transcription of a phone conversation.
-Nothing of real interest except for a file called `.secret31337` which was a KGB Archive.
+Nothing of real interest except for a hidden file called `.secret31337` which appeared to be a KGB Archive.

 By adding .kgb to the filename it can be opened with KGB Archiver and we can extract a file called `.secret`.